-The grade point average (GPA) equals the weighted average of all numerical grades.
-Weighting is based on the number of credits of the courses/modules; these credits are listed on the result sheet provided with the diploma.
+The grade point average (GPA) equals the weighted average of all numerical grades with the exception of elective courses.
+Weighting is based on the number of credits of the courses/modules.
+These credits are listed on the result sheet provided with the diploma.